yhunglee/react-calendar/README.md

 Author: Howard Lee

 Built with Typescript and Emotion package.
 This project is complete and the result screenshot is put at `src/assets` folder.
 This is for Frontend developer pre-test and demonstration about I can code using React.
+Support Chrome, Firefox and Safari desktop.

 # Demo page

-You can find the [demo](https://yhunglee.github.io/react-calendar)
+You can find the [demo](https://yhunglee.github.io/react-calendar).

 # Getting Started with Create React App